eLearning-TUDarmstadt/moodle-tool_supporter/Readme.md

 ![Moodle Plugin CI](https://github.com/eLearning-TUDarmstadt/moodle-tool_supporter/actions/workflows/moodle-ci.yml/badge.svg?branch=master)

 ## About
-With the Supporter you can simply find & manage your students and courses - all in one, intuitve window.
+With the Supporter you can simply find & manage your students and courses - all in one, intuitive window.

 It is the successor to the [Moodle Analyst](https://moodle.org/plugins/report_moodleanalyst) which was also created at the TU Darmstadt.

-The Supporter is developed with asynchronous calls and thus only retrieves the information from the database which are needed, not requiring reloading of the whole page; bringing a whole new user experience to moodle admins.
+The Supporter is developed with asynchronous calls and thus only retrieves the information from the database which are needed, not requiring reloading of the whole page; bringing a whole new user experience to Moodle admins.

-It has the standard Moodle Capability-Checks built-in so there are no extra capabilites needed and multiple levels of Support can be accomplished (see chapter "Capabilites").
+It has the standard Moodle Capability-Checks built-in, so there are no extra capabilities needed and multiple levels of Support can be accomplished (see chapter "Capabilities").

 ## Features
 * Find students & courses
 * Display additional information about your students
   * Enrolled courses/students
   * Amount of enrolled students
-* Enrol users into courses
+* Enrol users in courses
 * Create a new course
 * Delete users from courses
-* Hotlinks to additional Features
+* Hotlinks to additional features
   * Edit, Settings, Visibility of courses
   * Log in as the selected user

 ## Prerequisites
-* This version is tested on Moodle 4.0, 4.1, 4.2 (branch master and moodle_4_dev, without link in navigation), 3.10, 3.11 (branch 310)
+* This version is tested on Moodle 4.0, 4.1, 4.2, 4.3 (branch master and moodle_4_dev, without a link in navigation), 3.10, 3.11 (branch 310)
 * For Moodle 3.9 and older use v1.03
 * It is highly recommended to activate compression to reduce transmitted data (e.g. from 4.36MB to 1.05 MB)
   * Add "zlib.output_compression = On" in php.ini